Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 On Stride Financial offers a range of loan amounts and durations.
-For instance, our unsecured personal loans are available from £1,000 to £10,000, and durations are offered at 1 to 5 years.
-Based on their financial history, an approved customer will receive an APR rate from 29% - 89%.
+For instance, our unsecured personal loans are available from £150 to £5,000, and terms are offered at 6 months to 3 years.
 The actual loan amount, APR and loan terms can vary based on the individual’s application details.

 As anyone who has gone hunting for a personal loan can attest, there are a lot of options to consider, from the loan amount, to the rates and terms, to the loan's length.
 When it comes to typical ‘short-term loans,’ the loan length — or repayment period — is brief, generally a few months or less.
 On the other hand, instalment loan lengths come with more variability, and can be anywhere from a few months to a number of years.

 "Thanks to the longer loan term, these loans are distinct from payday loans..."

 As for 36-month loans, the loan length is obvious — 36 months, or about three years.
 Most 36-month personal loans will fall into the category of instalment loans.
 Additionally, a 36-month loan could be secured, unsecured, or guarantor.

 Once the decision has been made to take on a loan, the very first question must be, "What is the right loan for me?"
 While urgency can end up playing a role, it's important to make sure, first and foremost, that the loan you take on will actually improve your financial situation in the long run.
 This is no less true when assessing the loan's length.